How to Address Wear & Abrasion in Cement & Mineral Processes

 The Titan Slide Gate is also equipped with replaceable abrasion-resistant liners at the gate’s inlet.
 The purpose of abrasion-resistant liners is to protect the gate’s inlet, blade rollers and side seals from wear caused by the material flow stream.
 For added durability, the gate’s rollers are constructed from hardened steel.

 Both the Titan Slide Gate and Aggregate Gate are exclusively for use in gravity flow applications.
-Depending on application, both the Vortex HDPV2 Gateand the Vortex Titan Pressure Valve have proven success in cement conveying applications.
+Depending on application, both the Vortex HDPV2 Gateand the Vortex Titan Pressure Valve have proven success in cement, minerals and mining pneumatic conveying applications.
 Contact us to discuss options.

 Vortex offers several diverters specifically designed for durability and prolonged service life in abrasive applications.